UMM-CSci-3601/revised-angular-tutorial/README.md

 We added a spec that required an `h2` header in the `app-product-list` element, and added code to `product-list-html` so that would pass.

+We specified that there should be three `h3` elements in the `app-product-list` element.
+We got that to pass by adding the `products` field to the `ProductListComponent` and with an `*ngFor` in the product list HTML.